Neuyou/Canteen-Ticketing-System_Group6_2025/BackendWorkStrategy.md

 - **const**: type for variables I have no intention of changing its future value or am just using it as a placeholder for arrays that i want to loop over
 - **let**: Regular variables that want to use their value later on in functions and sometimes assign nullable
 - **?**: Conditional evaluation of a  variable whether it contains a nullable type.
-Can be chained together
+Allows us to access the variable regardless
+- **??:**: used with 2 operators such that it selects the first operand if it isn't null else the second operand

 ## Prerequites For Javascript
 - **console.log :** To print on the browser console, open DevTools or rightclick and click inspect then select